Debraheem/pyfortmesa/docs/usage.md

 that combination to avoid mixing process and thread parallelism.

-The script prints parse time, profile wall time, call counts, calls per second, phase-level timing, Fortran reconstruction checks, and first/middle/last sample outputs.
-Its `.mod` comparison checks the saved-model inputs: zone count, species count, round-trip `lnT/lnd`, and mass-fraction sums.
+The script prints parse time, profile wall time, call counts, calls per second, phase level timing, Fortran reconstruction checks, and first/middle/last sample outputs.
+Its `.mod` comparison checks the saved model inputs: zone count, species count, round trip `lnT/lnd`, and mass-fraction sums.
 That `.mod` file does not contain eos result columns such as `lnPgas` or `gamma1`.